ietf-rats-wg/eat/draft-ietf-rats-eat.md

 It is the product of discussion in the working group.

 EAT reuses the CWT and JWT claims registries.
-There is no registriy exclusively for EAT claims.
+There is no registry exclusively for EAT claims.
 This is not an update to the expert review criteria for the JWT and CWT claims registries as that would be an overreach for this document.